nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 is a single current tip, one true end of the record, and this is it, and that claim is not monotone.
 Consensus, every machine in the network stopping to agree, is its price.
-I am not calling anything broken, only saying what the bill is for, and that the discipline is to pay it for the one claim that needs it, on purpose, and for nothing else.
+That is what the bill is for, and the discipline is to pay it for the one claim that needs it, on purpose, and for nothing else.

 ## Where an Artifact Stands